 - From the drop-down menu on the left side of the page (under the map), select your state and click go.

 - On the data sheet, note the air quality index for both ozone and particles as well as the color code.
 Note how these values compare to visibility in your area.

 Human observations of haziness are subjective, but you can make a numerical measurement of the amount of light reaching the ground using a sun photometer.
 Scientists relate these measurements to particle pollution in the atmosphere.
 A sun photometer ranges in price from $75 to $130, and may be purchased through the GLOBE Program.

 GLOBE, Global Learning and Observations to Benefit the Environment, is a world-wide program in which students and teachers collect environmental data that is useful to scientists who study Earth’s environment.
 The GLOBE Program developed a procedure for measuring aerosols using a sun photometer.

 While visibility is a good gauge for air quality, you may not be able to see all pollutants.
 Using simple test strips, you can measure ground-level ozone, a major component of air pollution.

-To measure ozone, you will need an ozone test kit.
-A relatively inexpensive test kit and reader may be purchased through Vistanomics.
+To measure ozone, you will need an ozone test kit or strips.